Desmognathus fuscus

 Desmognathus fuscus is a species of amphibian in the family Plethodontidae (lungless salamanders).
 The species is commonly called the dusky salamander or northern dusky salamander to distinguish it from populations in the southern United States which form several distinct species, the southern dusky salamanders (D. auriculatus, D. valentinei).
 The northern dusky salamander is the most widespread representative of its genus in Canada.
 It can be found in eastern North America from extreme eastern Canada in New Brunswick south to South Carolina.
 The size of the species' total population is unknown, but is assumed to easily exceed 100,000.
 The species' habitat differs somewhat geographically; dusky salamanders in the northern part of the range prefer rocky woodland streams, seepages, and springs, while those in the south favor floodplains, sloughs, and muddy places along upland streams.
 They are most common where water is running or trickling.
 They hide under various objects, such as leaves or rocks, either in or near water.
 Alternatively, they may enter burrows for protection.
 The dusky salamander lays its eggs close to water under moss or rocks, in logs, or in stream-bank cavities.
 The larval stage which follows is normally aquatic.

 Taxonomy

+The holotype for Desmognathus fuscus does not exist; Rafinesque (1820) described the type locality to be in the northern parts of the state of New York in small brooks.
 The spotted dusky salamander (D. conanti) and the flat-headed salamander (D. planiceps) were described in the 1950s but were later thought to be synonymous with the northern dusky salamander, but further studies have found all of them to be distinct species from one another.